College Football Playoff: Voting procedure

 The committee's voting method uses multiple ballots, similar to the NCAA basketball tournament selection process and the entire process is facilitated through custom software developed by Code Authority in Frisco, Texas.
 From a large initial pool of teams, the group takes numerous votes on successive tiers of teams, considering six at a time and coming to a consensus on how they should be ranked, then repeating the process with the next tier of teams.
 Discussion and debate happens at each voting step.
 All votes are by secret ballot, and committee members do not make their ballots public.
 Each week's ranking process begins anew, with no weight given to the previous week's selections.
-In this fashion, the committee selects the four teams to compete for the national championship.
+In this fashion, the committee selects the teams to compete for the national championship.

 Committee members who are currently employed or financially compensated by a school, or have family members who have a current financial relationship (which includes football players), are not allowed to vote for that school.
 During deliberations about a team's selection, members with such a conflict of interest cannot be present, but can answer factual questions about the institution.
 All committee members have past ties to certain NCAA institutions, but the committee decided to ignore those ties in the recusal requirements.
 "We just boiled it down to where we felt this group was fit to its high integrity and would differentiate from those past relationships," Long said.
 Some football writers, like Dennis Dodd and Mark Schlabach, have said the recusal arrangement isn't transparent or objective, suggesting that members' alma maters and former coaching jobs should be considered disqualifying conflicts of interest.